Step 6 - Configure the Stylesheet

 Test Your Map

-1. Check to make sure your server is still running, if not type caddy run in a terminal window (from your repository root directory).
+1. Make sure Caddy is still running.
+If not, run caddy run in a terminal from your repository root.

 2. Refresh your browser: